the-teachingRSE-project/competencies/competencies.md

 coupled with a firm believe in team processes makes RSEs sought after on the job market and their values make them responsible members of a digital society.
-This yields a qualification profile which makes an education based on them highly attractive to young people and the institutions that provide this education will be the topic of a follow-up paper.
+This yields a qualification profile which makes an education based on it highly attractive to young people and the institutions that provide this education will be the topic of a follow-up paper.

 # Appendix